ProtoconNet/mitum-currency-doc/docs/operation-builder.rst

 -------------------------------

 * The created fact message is sent to the request body in json format and the completed fact message is received.
+* In the case of the example, you will receive a fact message with the keys hash, token, and fact hash changed.

 | method : POST
 | path : /builder/operation/fact